 Are Eye Floaters In The Eye Dangerous?

 No, eye floaters are not dangerous, but in some cases they can be indicative of a more serious problem.
-In most instances, they’re usually harmless and don’t require eye floaters treatment.
+In most instances, they’re usually harmless and don’t require eye floaters treatment by a specialist.

 Do Eye Floaters Go Away?